 Do your research before going live and make sure there are no hidden skeletons lurking in the closet.

 Patagonia is a clothing brand whose values and beliefs in protecting the planet permeate its marketing strategy.
 From product copy through to its blog, ‘The Cleanest Line’, it ensures its tone and messaging aligns with its mission to be ‘in business to save our home planet’, no matter the subject.

 While your brand might not have the capacity to roll out an entire blog’s worth of content, or help produce award-winning documentaries, it can take inspiration from Patagonia’s clever use of copy.

 Examples include using a mission statement as an anchor text:

 Or signalling the ethical aspect of a product with playful title copy, as shown on the Hemp Collection product page:

 These tactics ensure Patagonia can promote a cause in conjunction with its products in a truly authentic and ethical way, enabling both brand and cause to gain valuable and meaningful traction.

 In the age of fake news, opinions and beliefs can easily be construed as gospel.
 If you’re committing to a cause, make sure it’s credible and there’s research or evidence to back up your argument.

 Where possible aim to be objective rather than subjective.
 Use statistics, cite your sources and fact check statements whenever you can.

 Take, for example, our campaign for Digital Risks which investigated the lack of women in start-ups.
-We produced simple and vibrant data visualisations to illustrate the statistics and wherever a claim was made, the evidence was clearly signposted.
+We produced simple and vibrant data visualisations to illustrate the statistics.
+Wherever a claim was made, the evidence was clearly signposted.